tmoux/AdventOfCode-23/README.md

 We can simulate the falling bricks by processing them in increasing order of z.
 A brick is the sole supporter of another brick if the former is the only brick at the z-coordinate right below the latter that is in the latters (x, y) rectangle.
 For part 2, we need to construct a directed graph of all supporting bricks and run topsort.

+### Day 25 (Snowverload)

+A surprisingly simple graph problem to end the year.
+I didn't realize this was a min cut problem at all.
+Instead, I brute forced removing two edges and checked if the resulting graph is not biconnected (has a bridge).
+This took a few minutes to run, but coupled with a couple silly bugs, I didn't complete it nearly close enough for the leaderboard.
+For fun I implemented a min-cut solution using Karger's algorithm.